On the Projects Dashboard, find your project tile and click “Add Scenario“.

 1.1 Add a New Scenario

-In the pop-up window, choose a name for your scenario and select the Job Level (type of simulation) you would like to run:
+- Select the Job Level (type of simulation) you’d like to run:

 Under the analysis section, choose Pedestrian Level Wind and select your metrics.